datacarpentry/sql-ecology-lesson/episodes/02-sql-aggregation.md

 It is not uncommon to repeat the same operation more than once, for example for monitoring or reporting purposes.
-SQL comes with a very powerful mechanism to do this: views.
+SQL comes with a very powerful mechanism to do this by creating views.
 Views are a form of query that is saved in the database, and can be used to look at, filter, and even update information.
 One way to think of views is as a table, that can read, aggregate, and filter information from several places before showing it to you.